 Wrapping of the hay bales

 The baler lets the compressed bale lie untouched on the land.
 Then the bale loader picks up the bale and puts it on the wrapping table of the bale wrapper.
 The driver of the loader activates the wrapping process using a wireless remote control from its cabin.
 When the bale is wrapped, it is dropped on the ground with the help of a remote control.
-Afterwards, the next bale can be loaded on the wrapping table, and the above-mentioned cycle of wrapping and dropping the bale on the ground repeats itself.
+Afterward, the next bale can be loaded on the wrapping table, and the above-mentioned cycle of wrapping and dropping the bale on the ground repeats itself.

 Work more efficiently with a wireless radio remote